Fellows

 Dartmouth College

 James Murphy ('80 G'90) is Professor of Government at Dartmouth College, where he has taught since 1990.
 After graduating from Yale College, he earned a Master’s in City Planning from M.I.T. and worked as a city planner in the City of New York.
 His Ph.D. in Philosophy and Political Science is from Yale University (1990).
 His research interests include: Aristotle, jurisprudence, semiotics, political economy, philosophy of education, and political theology.
 In 2008, Professor Murphy founded the Daniel Webster Project at Dartmouth College to provide greater structure and focus for the liberal arts experience.
 The Webster Project sponsors conferences and lectures as well as proposals for curricular reform.
-His books include The Moral Economy of Labor: Aristotelian Themes in Economic Theory (Yale University Press, 1993), The Philosophy of Positive Law (Yale University Press, 2005), The Philosophy of Customary Law (Oxford University Press, 2014), A Genealogy of Violence: René Girard in Dialogue (Sussex Academic Press, 2018), and Your Whole Life (University of Pennsylvania Press, 2020).
+His books include The Moral Economy of Labor: Aristotelian Themes in Economic Theory (Yale University Press, 1993), The Philosophy of Positive Law (Yale University Press, 2005), The Philosophy of Customary Law (Oxford University Press, 2014), A Genealogy of Violence: René Girard in Dialogue (Sussex Academic Press, 2018), and Your Whole Life (University of Pennsylvania Press, 2020) and, most recently, Deification in Classical Greek Philosophy and the Bible (Cambridge University Press, 2024).

 James L. Nolan, Jr.